-The Million Dollar Quartet TV series cast includes: Chad Michael Murray, Billy Gardell, Drake Milligan, Kevin Fonteyne, Christian Lees, Jonah Lees, Trevor Donovan, Keir O’Donnell, Jennifer Holland, and Margaret Anne Florence.
+The Sun Records TV series cast includes: Chad Michael Murray, Billy Gardell, Drake Milligan, Kevin Fonteyne, Christian Lees, Jonah Lees, Trevor Donovan, Keir O’Donnell, Jennifer Holland, and Margaret Anne Florence.
 Get the finer details from CMT’s multi-show press release.

 CMT ANNOUNCES PREMIERE DATES FOR 2017 SCRIPTED SERIES SLATE: “NASHVILLE,” “MILLION DOLLAR QUARTET” AND “STILL THE KING”